ceh-2000/ABM/project1_part2.md

 hospital <- adm2_health %>%
   filter(healthcare %in% c("hospital"))
 ```
 Now we can plot our two hospitals with our road data.
 ![Health](images/health.png)
+Again, as in part 1 of the project, we fill the de facto settlements based on population.
+Right away, we notice that the two hospitals are right next to each other in the most populus and largest settlement in Pigg's Peak.
+These hospitals are likely affiliated.
+Looking up Piggs Peak hospitals, we find one government hospital [here](https://www.hospitalby.com/swaziland-hospital/p-i014233/).
+The other hospital appears to be a [Red Cross outpost](https://maps.me/catalog/health/amenity-hospital/swaziland-red-cross-4611686018487037234/).